-In the last decade, a new family of proteins called pannexins was discovered based on their sequence similarity to invertebrate gap junction proteins.
-This family consists of three members: Panx1, Panx2 and Panx3.
-In 2005, our laboratory started a grass-roots project by generating and characterizing the molecular tools needed to rigorously study pannexins.
+In 2005, our laboratory started a grass-roots project by generating and characterizing the molecular tools needed to rigorously study the pannexin gene family that consists of only three members (Panx1, Panx2 and Panx3).
 Through these seminal efforts we have contributed extensively to the biochemical characterization, post-translational modifications, and trafficking of pannexins.
-Further studies have led to an understanding of pannexins as channel forming proteins involved in many functions including keratinocyte differentiation and cancer.
+Further studies have led to an understanding of pannexins as channel forming proteins involved in many functions including keratinocyte and mammary gland differentiation, and cancer.

 S. Penuela, R. Gehi and D.W.
 Laird (2013) “The biochemistry and function of pannexin channels” BBA-Biomembranes 1828:15-22.